Assess and Monitor Your Asthma Control

 When your asthma is well-controlled, you experience very few symptoms throughout the day and night and you can perform daily activities without shortness of breath, chest tightness, coughing or wheezing.
-It is recommended that people living with asthma monitor their symptoms daily.
-Many healthcare providers believe that people who have asthma benefit from the use of a peak flow meter.
-Children and the newly diagnosed may not be able to recognize signs and symptoms that their asthma is getting worse.
-A peak flow meter may help.
+It is recommended that people with asthma monitor their symptoms daily.
 The information below can help you determine your level of asthma control.

 Assessing Asthma Symptoms